MattuW4/Gather-Round-Board-Game-Cafe/README.md

 - For many forking scenarios, such as contributing to open-source projects, you only need to copy the default branch.
 If you do not select this option, all branches will be copied into the new fork;
 - Click Create fork.

-### Any change made to the site should be committed and pushed to GitHub within your IDE terminal:
+### Any change made to the site should be committed and pushed to GitHub within your IDE terminal

 - Using the 'Git Add' command move files to the staging area;
 - Using the 'Git Commit' command take a snapshot of the current state of your repository;